6 Reasons Flexibility Is Important To Your Health, According To Experts + Research

 Here: a chiropractors' go-to stretches for relieving upper-back pain.

 In a 2014 study, adults over the age of 65 engaged in exercises, including mobility and stretching, two times a week over the course of 12 weeks.
-By the end, participants showed increased lower-body flexibility, dynamic balance, and lumbar strength.
+By the end, participants showed increased lower-body flexibility, dynamic balance, and lumbar strength4.

 Just as stretching helps to relax the muscles, it can simultaneously relax the mind.
 It's difficult to feel calm and at ease when your body is tight, hurting, or physically storing stress.
 Taking a mindful moment to move the body through a gentle yoga flow, or just a simple cat-cow and forward fold, may leave you feeling both physically and mentally lighter.